genropy/genropy_saved/docs/genro/webpage_elements/layout_widgets/framePane.rst

 frameCode
 ---------

     MANDATORY.
-Autocreate a :ref:`nodeid` for the framePane AND autocreate hierarchic :ref:`nodeIds
+Create a :ref:`nodeid` for the framePane AND create hierarchic :ref:`nodeIds
-    <nodeid>` for every framePane child.
+    <nodeid>` for every framePane child

     **Example**::